a-r-m-i-n/dce/Documentation/UsersManual/DceContainer.rst

 Template type
 =============

-Like the default frontend template of DCE, you can outsource the code of the container to file.
+Like the default frontend template of DCE, you can outsource the code of the container to a file.
+See :ref:`supported template file paths <users-manual-template-file-paths>` for the available path types.

 DCE Container template